Shri Vasantrao Naik Government Medical College

-Shri Vasantrao Naik Government Medical College, (SVNGMC) is a Government Medical college & Hospital in Yavatmal city, in the Vidarbha region of the Maharashtra, India; that provides medical education at undergraduate and postgraduate levels.
+Shri Vasantrao Naik Government Medical College, (SVNGMC) is a government medical college and hospital in Yavatmal city, in the Vidarbha region of the Maharashtra, India; that provides medical education at undergraduate and postgraduate levels.
 SVNGMC is named after the former Chief Minister of Maharashtra, late Shri Vasantrao Naik.

 Established in 1989, recognized by Medical Council of India, SVNGMC is run by the State Government of Maharashtra, India.
 It is regulated by the Directorate of Medical Education and Research (DMER), Mumbai and by Maharashtra University of Health Sciences (MUHS), Nashik.
 The MUHS Nashik college code for SVNGMC Yavatmal is 1507.